Photo from Unsplash

 The Broad And The Narrow Way

-At the beginning of life, each soul stands before these two paths.
-In each of us the love of life is strong, and in each is the desire to get as much as possible out of the years which may be given.
-Amiel expresses this strong passion for life when he says: “A passionate wish to live, to feel, to express, stirred the depth of my heart.
+At the beginning of life, each soul stands before two paths.
+In all of us, the love of life is strong, and there is a natural desire to get as much as possible out of the years we are given.
+Amiel expressed this strong passion for life when he said, “A passionate wish to live, to feel, to express, stirred the depth of my heart.
 I was overpowered by a host of aspirations.
-In such a mood one would fain devour the whole world, experience everything, see everything, learn everything, tame everything, and conquer everything.”
+In such a mood, one would fain devour the whole world, experience everything, see everything, learn everything, tame everything, and conquer everything.”

-In our early years each of us wakes up to the throb of strong natural impulses, and we are tempted to argue, if God has given me these strong desires, why should they not be gratified?
-Why should I not throw the reins on the necks of these fiery steeds, and let them bear me whither they may?
-To do this, is to go through the wide gate, and to take the broad road.
-It is the way of society, of the majority—the “many” go in there, It is pre-eminently the way of the world, and no one who goes by this way, allowing his course to be dictated by strong natural impulses, need fear that he will be counted strange or eccentric!
+In our early years, we awaken to the powerful urges of natural impulses, and it’s tempting to argue, "If God has given me these strong desires, why shouldn’t I fulfill them?"
+Why not let these desires carry us wherever they may?
+But doing so means entering through the wide gate and following the broad road.
+This is the path of the majority—the way of the world.
+No one who chooses this route, allowing their course to be dictated by natural impulses, need fear being thought strange or eccentric.

-It must be admitted that, in its first stages, the broad way is generally easy and rather delightful.
-The boat launched on the flowing stream sweeps merrily and pleasantly along the gradient of the road slopes so as to make walking easy, the sun shines, and the path is filled with bright flowers.
-But to a life given up to self-indulgence, there is only one end, destruction.
+In the beginning, the broad way is generally easy and even enjoyable.
+The boat launched on a flowing stream sweeps along merrily; the road’s gradient slopes gently, making the journey pleasant; the sun shines, and the path is lined with bright flowers.
+But a life of self-indulgence has only one end—destruction.

 Prayer

-Dear Lord, as Enoch walked with Thee of old, so would we walk each day, choosing the narrow path; order our steps in Thy way, and graciously walk with us.
+Dear Lord, as Enoch walked with You of old, so may we walk each day, choosing the narrow path.
+Guide our steps in Your way, and graciously walk with us.
 Amen.